pawelpiwosz/TheGame-Serverless/week01/README.md

 ## :triangular_ruler: Architecture

-You find al diagrams in *architecture* directory.
+You find all diagrams in *architecture* directory.
 It contains all diagrams created by Authors or me.

 ## :bulb: Mindmap